On the classification of topological orders

 \subsection{$(2{+}1)$-dimensional topological orders}

 Corollary~\ref{cor.braidedcentre} implies that $(2{+}1)$-dimensional topological orders with nondegenerate local ground states are classified by braided fusion ($1$-)categories with trivial braided centre.
-This recovers the well-known classification (compare \cite{MR1002038,MR1146945,MR1016869,MR1104414,MR1199171,MR2200691,10.1093/nsr/nwv077}, which proposes that $(2{+}1)$-dimensional topological orders are classified by modular tensor categories, except for the issue of unitarity.
-By definition, a \define{modular} tensor category is a braided fusion category with trivial centre which is equipped with a ``ribbon structure,'' the axioms of which we will not review.
+This recovers the well-known classification (compare \cite{MR1002038,MR1146945,MR1016869,MR1104414,MR1199171,MR2200691,10.1093/nsr/nwv077}) that $(2{+}1)$-dimensional topological orders are classified by unitary modular tensor categories, except for the issue of unitarity.
+By definition, a \define{modular} tensor category is a braided fusion category with trivial centre which is equipped with a ribbon structure (the axioms of which we will not review).
 The ribbon structure allows the corresponding (anomalous) $(2{+}1)$-dimensional TQFT to be placed on any oriented manifold: the TQFT is \emph{isotropic}, and does not require a spin structure or framing in order to be defined.
 This ribbon structure is canonically determined if the category is equipped with a unitary structure (the axioms of which we also will not review).
-In other words, to the extent that unitarity can be physically justified, in the $(2{+}1)$-dimensional topological order does enjoy such isotropy (after Wick-rotating to Euclidean signature).
-But microscopic models of topological orders are usually defined on lattices, and are essentially never isotropic: any isotropy of the topological order only emerges in the low energy, and how it does so is both mathematically and physically mysterious.
-As such, the isotropy, i.e.\ the presence of a ribbon structure, should be a theorem, and should not be part of the definition.
+In other words, to the extent that unitarity can be physically justified, in the $(2{+}1)$-dimensional case the corresponding TQFT is automatically isotropic.
+Note that this is somewhat surprising, as microscopic models of topological orders are usually defined on lattices, and are essentially never isotropic: any isotropy of the topological order only emerges in the low energy.
+Similarly in higher dimensions, the isotropic should be a theorem and not part of the definition.
 So far we are lacking a sufficient understanding of ``unitary higher categories'' to produce such a theorem.